 Thanks to many Grown and Flown parents who’ve been in your shaking shoes, here’s a list of items to avoid that may provide some much-needed guidance as you venture off with all those Bed, Bath & Beyond coupons you’ve been hoarding for this very excursion.
 Because saving time means more time spent with your graduate.
 And saving money means more Chardonnay for you.

 *Disclaimer: As with all the advice you’ve been given for the past 18 years, use your own best judgment.
 These suggestions will depend on your child, their needs, where they are living, and how much they do not care about cleanliness.
-And, note: we receive compensation from purchases made through some of the links in this post.
+And, note: we are a reader-supported site and receive compensation from purchases made through some of the links in this post.

 17 dorm room items that are a waste of money:

-Plastic shower caddy: Too bulky and they take too long to dry.
-Opt for a mesh one instead.
+5. Plastic shower caddy: Too bulky and they take too long to dry.
+Opt for a mesh shower caddy like this one, instead.

-Cleaning equipment: Vacuums, Swiffer mops, etc. are a guaranteed waste of money.
+9. Cleaning equipment: Vacuums, Swiffer mops, etc. are a guaranteed waste of money.
 Most dorms have things like this that can be checked out.
 Pretend your child will.
-Then send a pack of $3 Clorox wipes.
+Then send a canister or Clorox wipes (whenever they are available, again.)
 I promise it will last all year.

-Laundry hamper: The mesh ones rip.
+11. Laundry hamper: The mesh ones rip.
 Trust us.
-Get a plastic one instead.
+Get a plastic hamper instead.
 Laundry bags: Skip the drawstring bags with the cute sayings meant to separate loads.
 Your kid will just bring the whole hamper down to the washer and dump it in.

-Dorm room packages from the university: Most parents say these pre-packaged collections of sheets; towels, etc. are low quality and to pass.
+12. Dorm room packages from the university: Most parents say these pre-packaged collections of sheets, towels, etc. are low quality and to pass.

 My suggestion for saving time, money, and stress?
 Pack the essential dorm room purchases and the decorative, personal items that will make the